sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 ## Flash the lastest INAV firmware to your board
 Now it's time to flash the lastest INAV firmware to your flight controller board.
 * On INAV Configurator, go to the "Firmware Flasher" tab
-* Select the proper TARGET
+* Select the proper TARGET of the flight controller board
 * Make sure that the "Full Erase" option is ENABLED
 * Click Load Firmware (Online), and then click "Flash Firmware"
 * Wait for the completion of the process